Skip to main content

 Affirmative Action Plan for the Recruitment, Hiring, Advancement, and Retention of Persons with Disabilities

-To capture an agency’s Affirmative Action Plan for Persons with Disabilities and Persons with Targeted Disabilities, EEOC regulations 29 C.F.R. § 1614.203(e) and Management Directive 715 require agencies to describe how their APAAP will improve the recruitment, hiring, advancement, and retention of applicants and employees with disabilities.
+To capture an agency’s Affirmative Action Plan for Persons with Disabilities and Persons with Targeted Disabilities, Equal Employment Opportunity Commission regulations 29 C.F.R. § 1614.203(e) and Management Directive 715 require agencies to describe how their AAP will improve the recruitment, hiring, advancement, and retention of applicants and employees with disabilities.

 MD-715

-The Management Directive 715 report is the standard federal agency civil rights “report card” the Forest Service prepares annually for submission to the EEOC.
+The Management Directive 715 report is the standard federal agency civil rights “report card” the Forest Service prepares annually for submission to the Equal Employment Opportunity Commission.
 The Forest Service’s MD-715 report highlights our past year’s civil rights accomplishments towards establishing, maintaining, and sustaining effective diverse equal employment opportunity programs, plus plans to correct and sustain existing programs and build new opportunities in the coming year.

-This federal agency reporting requirement was established pursuant to Title VII of the Civil Rights Act of 1964 and Section 501 of the Rehabilitation Act of 1973, serving as both the “master plan” and “evaluation guide” for federal employee EEO programs.
+This federal agency reporting requirement was established pursuant to Title VII of the Civil Rights Act of 1964 and Section 501 of the Rehabilitation Act of 1973, serving as both the “master plan” and “evaluation guide” for federal employee Equal Employment Opportunity programs.

 No FEAR Act Notice

-The Act also requires this agency to provide this notice to Federal employees, former Federal employees, and applicants for Federal employment to inform you of the rights and protections available to you under Federal antidiscrimination and whistleblower protection laws.
+The act also requires this agency to provide this notice to federal employees, former federal employees, and applicants for federal employment to inform them of the rights and protections available to them under federal antidiscrimination and whistleblower protection laws.

 Antidiscrimination Laws

-If you believe that you have been the victim of unlawful discrimination on the basis of race, color, religion, sex, national origin or disability, you must contact an Equal Employment Opportunity (EEO) Pre-Complaints Counselor at 404-347-1908 within 45 calendar days of the alleged discriminatory action, or, in the case of a personnel action, within 45 calendar days of the effective date of the action, before you can file a formal complaint of discrimination with your agency.
-See, e.g., 29 CFR 1614.
-If you believe that you have been the victim of unlawful discrimination on the basis of age, you must either contact an EEO counselor as noted above or give notice of intent to sue to the Equal Employment Opportunity Commission (EEOC) within 180 calendar days of the alleged discriminatory action.
-If you are alleging discrimination based on marital status or political affiliation, you may file a written complaint with the U.S. Office of Special Counsel (OSC) (see contact information below).
-In the alternative (or in some cases, in addition), you may pursue a discrimination complaint by filing a grievance through your agency's administrative or negotiated grievance procedures, if such procedures apply and are available.
+If you believe that you have been the victim of unlawful discrimination on the basis of race, color, religion, sex (including sexual orientation, gender identity, and pregnancy), national origin, age (40 years or older), disability, genetic information or reprisal, you must contact an Equal Employment Opportunity Pre-Complaints Counselor at 404-347-1908 within 45 calendar days of the alleged discriminatory action, or, in the case of a personnel action, within 45 calendar days of the effective date of the action, before you can file a formal complaint of discrimination with your agency.
+See 29 CFR 1614.105 for further information.
+If you believe that you have been the victim of unlawful discrimination on the basis of age, you must either contact an Equal Employment Opportunity counselor as noted above or give notice of intent to sue to the Equal Employment Opportunity Commission within 180 calendar days of the alleged discriminatory action.
+If you are alleging discrimination based on parental status, marital status or political affiliation, you may contact an Equal Employment Opportunity Pre-Complaints Counselor as noted above or file a written complaint with the U.S. Office of Special Counsel (see contact information below).
+As an alternative (or in some cases, in addition), you may pursue a discrimination complaint by filing a grievance through your agency's administrative or negotiated grievance procedures, if such procedures apply and are available.

 Whistleblower Protection Laws